fbpx

 These checks may reveal surprises, such as extensions to the property without planning permission or activities you are not allowed to do (for example, cutting down a protected tree in the back garden).

-Depending on the severity of the findings and what implications they have on you as the homeowner, you may decide that you are no longer interested in the property or that you want to reduce your offer significantly.
-Your conveyancer should be able to explain exactly what they have found and what it means for you.
+Depending on the severity of the findings and what implications they have on you as the homeowner.
+You may decide that you are no longer interested in the property or that you want to reduce your offer significantly.

 2. Water and Drainage Search